nandabritto/Where_is_Billy/README.md

 # High Scores

-+ A list of top 5 players can be found and everytime user plays the game (on same device) the new score will be add.
++ A list of top 5 players can be found and every time user plays the game (on the same device) the new score will be added.

 <p align="center" width="100%">
   <img width="50%" src="assets/images/readme_ screenshots/high_scores_page.png"></p>

-There is also a go home button that lead user to index page after finish game and check high score list.
+There is also a go home button that leads the user to the index page after finish the game and checks the high score list.

 ## Future Features

 I would like to add:

 + more questions to question bank and storage it on an API;
-+ choose difficult option;
++ choose a difficult option;
 + sound effects to enhance the user experience;
 + storage score data on external storage;
-+ option to know more about the question even if user answer it correctly.
++ option to know more about the question even if the user answers it correctly.

 ## Code Validation